SenZmaKi/Sengpt/README.md

     "readme": "generate a README.md for this project", "expain": "briefly explain what this code does", "refactor": "refactor this code to improve readability", "generate_command": "No explanation.
 Output as literal string plain text i.e., echo Hello World instead of ```bash\\necho Hello World\\n```.
 Command as LITERAL string NO Markdown formatting.
-I want to be able to take your raw output and paste it into my terminal and it just works without me tinkering with it"
+I want to be able to take your raw output and paste it into my terminal and it just works without me tinkering with it.
+Generate a command that "
-    },
   }
 }
 ````